-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Percentage of students Below 25th percentile All: 22% White: 12% Hispanic: 42% EL: 70% SED: 39% SWD: 62% Percentage of students Below 25th percentile All: 19% White: 9% Hispanic: 38% EL: 59% SED: 36% SWD: 53% Percentage of students Below 25th percentile All: 12% White: 2% Hispanic: 32% EL: 60% SED: 29% SWD: 52% New for 2022-2023 TTUSD will monitor proportionality within Special Education for Hispanic/Latino students and English Learners.
-N/A (new metric) 2021 (Preschool- Transition Age) All=12% Hispanic= 12% EL= 25% (Preschool- Transition Age) All= <12% Hispanic= <12% EL= 15% New for 2022-2023 TTUSD schools will have consistent student study team protocols and processes that meet district criteria.
-N/A (new metric) 2021 0% of TTUSD schools have consistent student study team protocols and processes that meet district criteria.
-100% of TTUSD schools will have consistent student study team protocols and processes that meet district criteria.
-High Reliability Schools (HRS) Level 1 Survey Fall 2019 Level 1 Teacher Results 2021 High Reliability School Survey results will
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Percentage of students Below 25th percentile All: 22% White: 12% Hispanic: 42% EL: 70% SED: 39% SWD: 62% Percentage of students Below 25th percentile All: 19% White: 9% Hispanic: 38% EL: 59% SED: 36% SWD: 53% New for 2022-2023 Disproportionality- TTUSD is disproportionate within Special Education by overrepresentation of Hispanic/Latino students in the specific learning disability category.
+TTUSD will be proportional within Special Education by with appropriate representation of Hispanic/Latino students in the specific learning disability category.
+New for 2022-2023 TTUSD schools will have consistent student study team protocols and processes that meet district criteria.
+Variety of student study team protocols and processes are occurring across schools 2021 Inconsistencies continue 100% of TTUSD schools will have consistent student study team protocols and processes that meet district criteria.
+High Reliability Schools (HRS) Level 1 Survey Fall 2019 Level 1 Teacher Results 2021 Survey data not collected in 21-22.
+High Reliability School Survey results will show Level 1 and Level 2 indicators at